bxparks/AceWire/README.md

 library so that the function call is made directly to the underlying implementation.
 The reduction of flash memory consumption is especially large for classes that use the digitalWriteFast libraries which use compile-time constants for pin numbers.
-The disadvantage is that this library is harder to use because these classes require the downstream classes to be implemented using C++ templates.

-Also note that unlike many I2C libraries, including `<Wire.h>`, AceWire does **not** provide an `available()` method.
+Also note that unlike many I2C libraries including `<Wire.h>`, AceWire does **not** provide an `available()` method.
 This is because the functionality of that method cannot be implemented within the I2C specification.
 When the master is reading from the slave, it is the master that sends the ACK/NACK bit to the slave.
 There is no mechanism for the slave to tell the master when no more bytes are available.
 If the slave happens to stop sending early, then the SDA line will passively pull to HIGH, and the master will read `0xFF`.
 In most I2C implementations, `available()` simply returns the number of bytes requested (`quantity`) minus the number of times `read()` was called.
-There is at least one implementation which instead returns the number of times that `read()` was called.
+But there is at least one implementation which instead returns the number of times that `read()` was called (which seems to be a bug).
 I recommend users to ignore the `available()` method and always read `quantity` number of bytes.
 For additional information, see [ArduinoCore-avr#384](https://github.com/arduino/ArduinoCore-avr/issues/384) and [ArduinoCore-avr#171](https://github.com/arduino/ArduinoCore-avr/issues/171).

-Two overloaded versions of `endTransmission()` and `requestFrom()` are defined, instead of defining a default value for the `sendStop` parameter.
-This allows the template class to be used with third party I2C libraries which do not provide a version of `endTransmission()` or `requestFrom()` methods with the `sendStop` parameter.
-(The template class will still compile as long as the non-existent third party method is not used at all by the calling code.)
+Two overloaded versions of `endTransmission()` and `requestFrom()` are defined in `TwoWireInterface`, instead of defining a default value with a `bool sendStop = bool` parameter.
+Having 2 separate versions of `endTransmission()` and `requestFrom()` allows `TwoWireInterface` to be used with third party I2C libraries which do not provide a version of `endTransmission()` or `requestFrom()` methods with the `sendStop` parameter.
+(The `TwoWireInterface` class will still compile as long as the non-existent third party method is not used at all by the calling code.)

 <a name="TwoWireInterface"></a>
 ### TwoWireInterface